College soccer: NCAA Division I

 Among Division I all-sports conferences that sponsor a complete array of sports, only the Mid-Eastern Athletic Conference does not sponsor soccer at all.
-The Pac-12 Conference still technically exists, but has only two members after 10 other members left for other conferences in 2024.
-The remaining members, Oregon State (which sponsors soccer for both sexes) and Washington State (women's soccer only), are housing most of their sports, including soccer, in the West Coast Conference through at least the 2025–26 academic year.
-The Pac-12 will add seven new members in 2026.
-All of the announced future members sponsor women's soccer, but only two of them (Gonzaga and San Diego State) sponsor men's soccer.
-All of the remaining 30 conferences sponsor women's soccer, but eight of these do not sponsor men's soccer.
+The Pac-12 Conference resumed full operation in 2026–27, having added seven new members in 2026 following the departure of 10 members for other conferences in 2024.
+All of the 2026–27 members sponsor women's soccer, but only three sponsor the men's sport.
+To that end, the Pac-12 entered into a men's soccer alliance with the Big West Conference that saw four full Big West members become Pac-12 men's soccer affiliates.
+The Mountain West Conference added men's soccer in the 2026 season.
+All of the remaining 30 conferences sponsor women's soccer, but eight of these do not sponsor men's soccer, most notably two power conferences, the Big 12 and Southeastern.

-Statuses of men's soccer for each conference reflect alignments for the 2025 season.
+Statuses of men's soccer for each conference reflect alignments for the 2026 season.